Dumbo the Flying Elephant Storybook Circus Fantasyland

-WDW at Large: Some guests may find the seating restrictive and ask to ride alone; let a Cast Member know if the seat belt will not fasten.
+Seat Restrictions: Some guests may find the seating restrictive and ask to ride alone; let a Cast Member know if the seat belt will not fasten.

 Big Top Souvenirs is the place to shop while you are visiting Storybook Circus.
 The store offers a wide selection of merchandise for kids and adults, much like the Emporium on Main Street, U.S.A.
-The front displays are reserved for Dumbo merchandise — various plush toys, mouse ears, T-shirts, plates, mugs and children’s clothes.
+The front displays are often reserved for Dumbo merchandise — various plush toys, mouse ears, T-shirts, plates, mugs and children’s clothes.
 There is limited merchandise specific to the other attractions, including a Storybook Circus T-shirt.

 Dumbo the Flying Elephant was one of the original attractions when the Magic Kingdom opened in 1971.
 It was modified from the Disneyland version, which had 10 elephants, to include 16 vehicles.